Jonish99/JonIsh-GMIT/README.md

     Version 6.6: added read modules and add student from testing scripts This version added view display modules, doView, displayStudents

-lab 6 - 8 studenManagementProgram.py
+# 6 - 8 studenManagementProgram.py

     Version 6.2: function to display a menue and get user choice Version 6.3: added container functions for adding a student and view a student.
 And added a while loop to the main programme to continue looping